 “like jewelry”.
 As per one more piece of information, the word opal has come from the Sanskrit

 Benefit from wearing:

-Opal is worn for good health, love and wealth.
-Opal is helpful in fulfilling the life with luxury.
+health, love, and wealth.
+Opal is helpful in fulfilling life with luxury.

 How to test in original gemstone

 Be educated before you buy.
 Know what real opal looks like, and compare what you have seen to what you are buying.
-People have been known to set coloured tinsel or foil underneath clear plastic to make an 'imitation opal'.
+People have been known to set colored tinsel or foil underneath clear plastic to make an 'imitation opal'.

 Synthetic solid opal can be very difficult to identify, unless you are an expert, or have a lot of experience.
 Look closely at the pattern - Opal created in a laboratory (Gilson opal), displays bright colors in large patches of color.
 The pattern is often 'too perfect' and ordered, and can also often display a 'snakeskin' pattern.
 If you are still not sure, take it to a gemologist or an opal expert.